-The effects of smoking marijuana tend to fade within a few hours.
+The effects of smoking marijuana with a weed vaporizer tend to fade within a few hours.
 Consuming edible marijuana products can have effects lasting upwards of twelve hours.
 But the metabolites — the chemicals your body converts marijuana’s active ingredients into — can stick around far longer.

 Let’s take a look at the details.

 THC: The Substance They’re Looking For

 When it comes to drug tests, the main target of investigation is THC.
 THC is known as the “active ingredient” in marijuana.
 While the situation is a bit more complicated — with cannabis being rich in several varieties of psychoactive substances — THC is the main culprit behind the high produced from marijuana strains.

 With that in mind, most drug tests which look for “marijuana” target THC and its metabolites.